Skip to navigation menu Skip to content

 • Facility tours

-• Group research project and presentation
+• Independent research project and final oral presentation

 Eligibility

-Students must have a strong interest in one of the following fields: biology, biochemistry, microbiology, public health, or a related scientific field.
+Students must have a strong interest in one of the following fields: biology, biochemistry, microbiology, public health or a related scientific field.
 Prior knowledge of these fields is not required.

-Students must be able to reside within commuting distance of downtown Seattle for the duration of the program.
+Students must be able to reside within commuting distance of Downtown Seattle for the duration of the program.
 The program does not provide or arrange housing for students.
 Prior formal research experience is not required.
 Program applicants seeking their first research experience will be prioritized over applicants who have completed other research programs and/or internships to optimize the program’s impact.

 Frequently Asked Questions